signupsi/qht-rs/README.md

 ![Long time support rustc version](https://img.shields.io/badge/rustc-1.31%2B-green.svg)
 ![License](https://img.shields.io/badge/License-MIT-blue.svg)

+Quotient Hash Tables - Eﬃciently Detecting Duplicates in Streaming Data.

 A Rust implementation of Quotient Hash Tables, a reasonably efficient approximate duplicate detection algorithm.
 [See paper here](https://arxiv.org/abs/1901.04358).

+The Quotient Hash Table (QHT) a new data structure for duplicate detection in unbounded streams.
+QHTs stem from a corrected analysis of streaming quotient filters (SQFs), resulting in a 33\% reduction in memory usage for equal performance.

 ## How to use